 - You move out of your plan’s service area

 - Kentucky State Health Insurance Assistance Program (SHIP)

-- Medicare Savings Program for low-income Medicare beneficiaries.
+- Medicare Savings Program

 - Area Agencies on Aging and Independent Living

 My Medigap Plans is a rapidly growing resource for Medicare beneficiaries.
-We specialize in educating consumers on their options and guiding them through the process of plan selection.
-We work closely with some of the nations top rated carriers such as Aetna, Cigna and Mutual of Omaha.
+We specialize in educating consumers on their options and guiding them through the plan selection process.
+We work closely with some of the nation’s top-rated carriers, such as Aetna, Cigna, and Mutual of Omaha.
 Compare our list of the 10 Best Medicare Supplement Insurance Companies or take a deeper look at the plans by reviewing our Medicare Supplement Plans Comparison Chart.
-Learn more or about Medicare Part D Prescription Drug plans, or request a Medicare Supplement Plan Quote.
+Learn more about Medicare Part D Prescription Drug plans, or request a Medicare Supplement Plan Quote.